AldowadSimanjuntak/Simple-Note-App/README.md

-# Welcome Note App
+# Welcome Simple Note App

 Welcome to the Note application!
-This is a simple note-taking application where you can effortlessly create, edit, delete, and copy text for your convenience.
+This is a simple note-taking application where you can  create, edit, delete, and copy text for your convenience.

 ## Technologies Used